 We train and accredit individuals to become part of the Non-Religious Pastoral Support Network, which fields a mix of volunteers and paid professionals to hospitals, hospices, prisons, and universities around the UK.
 In each of the settings it is the organisation in which you work who will be your ’employer’, though our training supports you to approach the organisation for which you want to work.

 Our induction training gives you insight into humanist pastoral care practice and how it operates in the very different environments of prisons and health care.
 Roleplays and practice pastoral care sessions are used in the course to help indicate to you, and to help us assess, whether you could be suitable to give this sort of care.
 On successful completion of the training, you will qualify as a member of the Non-religious Pastoral Support Network.

-Our school speaker training supports those wishing to go into primary and secondary schools to talk to young people about humanism.
-Teachers often request school speakers from Humanists UK via our website.
-Our speakers are equipped to offer Q&A sessions with students, deliver assemblies, take part in ‘multi-belief’ panel dialogue and ‘off-timetable’ days, and lend practical support and insight to teachers using our Understanding Humanism resources.
+Our school speaker training supports volunteers wishing to go into primary and secondary schools to talk to young people about humanism.
+Teachers often request a school speaker visit from Humanists UK via our website.
+Our speakers are equipped to offer classroom talks and Q&A sessions with students, deliver assemblies, take part in ‘multi-belief’ panel dialogue and ‘off-timetable’ days, and lend practical support and insight to teachers using our Understanding Humanism resources.
 School speakers bring a personal dimension to young people’s learning that goes beyond the textbook.
 Our training covers:

 - Knowledge of how primary and secondary schools work today

 - Information about good practice, guidelines for keeping safe in schools, and how to handle tricky questions